Since you’re on this page, I assume you would want to get rid of some extra pounds, no?

 To sum up this paragraph, I would not recommend Hot and Bikram for all especially, if you are obese and not just trying to shed off 1-2 kilos.
 The risk of dehydration and heart issues is higher in such yoga classes.
 Instead, Vinyasa flow yoga is the most reasonable and comforting practice to lose weight.

 How to Lose More Weight with Yoga?

-- Beginners should increase the intensity and pace gradually.
+- If you are a complete beginner, increase the intensity and pace gradually.
 Start with 2-3 Sun salutations rounds to warm up the body.
 After several weeks’ practice, increase the number of rounds to 5 and more.
 Thus, you will burn more calories, increase your heart rate and train your muscles to withstand bigger loads.

 - After the warm-up, put some challenging asanas into practice.
 Low lunge, plank, and its variations, Four-Limbed Staff Pose, are all good to begin with.
 As your strength grows, add more difficult ones like – Warrior, Boat pose, plus Triangle pose (with all variations) can be mixed into an intense full-body workout.